qdrant/landing_page/qdrant-landing/content/documentation/tutorials/contract-management-stackit-aleph-alpha.md

 ---
-title: Ease contract management in your organization
+title: Region-Specific Contract Management System
 weight: 28
 ---

-# Ease contract management in your organization
+# Region-Specific Contract Management System

 | Time: 90 min | Level: Advanced |  |
 | --- | ----------- | ----------- |----------- |

-The flow of the documents in the organization might be chaotic if you don't use a proper tool to manage them.
-Knowing all the contracts and agreements by heart is impossible, so having an established system to store and search over them would be best.
-However, simple retrieval is not enough in times of Large Language Models.
-An ability to ask questions about the documents and get the answers is a game-changer for any business.
-On the other hand, you want granular access control to the documents so that only the authorized team members can access them.

-Storing sensitive information requires fulfilling the security requirements restricted by your organization's policies and local law regulations.
-If you operate in Europe, you might need to comply with GDPR, which requires storing personal data securely.
-The physical location of the data is essential, so choosing the right cloud provider is crucial.
-The same applies to the other components of the system, including the Large Language Model.
-You don't want to send your data anywhere.
-You want it to be kept and processed within specific geographical boundaries.
+Contract management benefits greatly from Retrieval Augmented Generation (RAG), streamlining the handling of lengthy business contract texts.
+With AI assistance, complex questions can be asked and well-informed answers generated, facilitating efficient document management.
+This proves invaluable for businesses with extensive relationships, like shipping companies, construction firms, and consulting practices.
+Access to such contracts is often restricted to authorized team members due to security and regulatory requirements, such as GDPR in Europe, necessitating secure storage practices.

-In this tutorial, we will guide you through the process of setting up a contract management system using [Aleph Alpha](https://aleph-alpha.com/) embeddings and LLM.
-We will use [Stackit](https://www.stackit.de/), the German business cloud, to run Qdrant Hybrid Cloud and the all the application processes.
-This setup will ensure that your data is stored and processed in Germany, and nowhere else.
+Companies want their data to be kept and processed within specific geographical boundaries.
+For that reason, this RAG-centric tutorial focuses on dealing with a region-specific cloud provider.
+You will set up a contract management system using [Aleph Alpha's](https://aleph-alpha.com/) embeddings and LLM.
+You will host everything on [Stackit](https://www.stackit.de/), a German business cloud provider.
+On this platform, you will run Qdrant Hybrid Cloud as well as the rest of your RAG application.
+This setup will ensure that your data is stored and processed in Germany.

 [//]: # (TODO: add link to Qdrant Hybrid Cloud above)

 TODO: add a system diagram with all the components

-## Target system scope
+## Components

-A contract management platform is not a simple CLI tool, but an application that should be available to all the team members.
-It should have an interface to upload, search, and manage the documents.
-Perfectly, the system should be integrated with an existing organization's stack, and the permissions and access control inherited from LDAP or Active Directory.
-We are going to build a solid foundation for such a system in this tutorial, but leave the integration details to the reader, as that really depends on the organization's specifics.
+A contract management platform is not a simple CLI tool, but an application that should be available to all team members.
+It needs an interface to upload, search, and manage the documents.
+Ideally, the system should be integrated with org's existing stack, and the permissions/access controls inherited from LDAP or Active Directory.

-There is a couple of moving parts in the system:
+> **Note:** In this tutorial, we are going to build a solid foundation for such a system.
+However, it is up to your organization's setup to implement the entire solution.

 [//]: # (TODO: upload the dataset to GCP and link it below)